tjhunter/Path-Inference-Filter/README.rst

 This code is designed to be readable and correct, not fast.
 As such, you will probably want to rewrite some core sections in your favourite programming language.
-It is also extensively covered by a test suite.
+It is also extensively covered by a test suite that you can use as a reference.
 If you want a (much faster and more complete) implementation in scala and java, please contact the author.

 Quick start guide
 ------------------